aurovrata/ReOrder-posts-within-categories/readme.txt

 ` add_filter('reorder_post_within_categories_delete_custom_table', '__return__true')`
 note that this filter is fired when you disable the plugin in the dashboard.
 So make sure it is activated when you set this filter.
 == Changelog ==
+= 1.8.0 =
+* I18N: Changed language of translatable strings in the code to en_US.
+Inline code comments are still in French.
 = 1.7.0 =
 * introduce admin post link in order list.
 = 1.6.0 =